 Difficult People Are Our Best Teachers

-If we take these people at face value, we may feel self-righteous in our dislike of them.
+If we take these people at face value we may feel self-righteous in our dislike of them.
 It’s their fault that we don’t want to be around them.
 After all, if they were nicer to us we wouldn’t feel this way.
-However if we examined the situation more closely, we would find that our negativity toward them is misplaced.
-They are not really doing anything to us; they are just being who they are.
+However if we examined the situation more closely we would find that our negativity toward them is misplaced.
+They are not really doing anything to us, they are just being who they are.
 That is not to say that they are not selfish, controlling, or whatever they might be.
 But that need not have any impact on our joy.
 In fact, if we truly felt secure about ourselves, we would not react to them at all.

 “When you think everything is someone else’s fault, you will suffer a lot.
 When you realize that everything springs only from yourself, you will learn both peace and joy.” ~ The Dalai Lama

 Unfortunately, the way most of us choose to deal with these people is to try and get as far away from them as possible.
 Many people continually move from job to job or relationship to relationship with the hope of separating themselves from their perceived source of misery.
 They have not yet recognized that the source of their misery lies within, and no matter how many new jobs or relationships they begin, they will all end they same way.
-And if they cannot get away, as in the case of a family member, they want them to change; to stop doing whatever it is they don’t like.
+And if they cannot get away, as in the case of a family member, they try to get them to change or stop doing whatever it is they don’t like.
 Of course this almost never happens.
 No one is going to change just to make you feel good about yourself.
 You are the one who needs to change.

 “Everything that irritates us about others can lead us to an understanding of ourselves.” ~ Carl Jung